 FingerprintDive into the research topics of 'Accounting for Management Control in Large Libyan Companies'.
 Together they form a unique fingerprint.

-- Department of Accounting, Finance and Economics - Senior Lecturer in Accountancy
+- Department of Accounting, Finance, Logistics and Economics - Senior Lecturer in Accountancy

 - Centre for Sustainability, Responsibility, Governance and Ethics